The Guide to Semillon Wine: France’s 3rd Most Important White

 Hot Climate vs. Cool Climate Sémillon

 Hot Climate Sémillon More ripe fruits, including mango, yellow peach and papaya, can be found in warm climate Sémillon.
 It’s not uncommon to find wines from these regions using moderate oak-aging to add buttery notes to the flavor.
-Hotter climate regions include California, South Africa, Argentina, South Australia and part of Washington State.
-Wines will be higher alcohol with about 12-14% ABV.
+Warm climate regions include California, South Africa, Argentina and South Australia.
+Wines will have slightly higher alcohol around 12-14% ABV.

 Cool Climate Sémillon When winemakers pick Sémillon less ripe, the wines have a lot more acidity and often resemble their popular cousin, Sauvignon Blanc.
 Citrus flavors of lemon, lime zest and grapefruit are accentuated in this style when winemakers don’t oak-age their Sémillon.
 A cooler climate Sémillon will also have more flower aromas.
-Cooler climate Sémillon wines (where grapes are picked less ripe) are commonly from Washington State, Bordeaux, Hunter Valley Australia and Western Australia.
-In these areas, wines will have about 10-12% ABV (this means they are lower-calorie!)
+Cooler climate style Sémillon wines include Bordeaux, Hunter Valley Australia (a unique microclimate!), Western Australia and Washington State.
+In these areas, wines will have about 10-12% ABV

 Did you know?
 One of the world’s most exalted dessert wines, Sauternes, is made with mostly Sémillon grapes.